L0g0ff/KompassOS/README.md

 ## About

 KompassOS is a developer-friendly operating system based on Fedora Silverblue Aurora, designed specifically for DevOps engineers, system administrators, and network engineers.
 It offers a KDE-exclusive environment with pre-installed tools and applications, ensuring a ready-to-use workstation with minimal configuration.
 With features like automatic updates, enhanced security, and support for virtualization, KompassOS provides a robust and efficient platform for professionals.
+For more information, visit [www.kompassos.nl](https://www.kompassos.nl).

 ## Vision for the Future